Hi,

 More info on Epicollect5 LOCATION question type at

-To implement a higher level of precision, you may consider incorporating a GROUP question that includes separate TEXT questions for latitude and longitude.
+To achieve a higher level of precision, you may consider incorporating a GROUP question that includes separate TEXT questions for latitude and longitude.
 By utilizing a regex validation on these individual values, you can enhance the accuracy of your location data.
 Be sure to use the TEXT question type and not the DECIMAL.
 It might seem counter-intuitive, but using decimals with that level of precision might cause some unexpected rounding due to the way decimal values are represented in programming languages.

 It’s important to note that utilizing this approach will result in the exclusion of these locations as markers on the Epicollect5 map, as they will be treated as text questions rather than geographical coordinates.